ojasjagtap/gaze/README.md

 - **Floating Controls**: In-page control panel for pause/resume and adjustments
 - **Automatic Hold**: Pauses scrolling when you type or interact with the page

-## Installation

-### Method 1: Load Unpacked Extension (Development)

-1. Download or clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" using the toggle in the top right
-4. Click "Load unpacked"
-5. Select the `gaze` folder

-### Method 2: Install from Chrome Web Store (Coming Soon)

-_Will be available once published_

 ## Usage

 ### Getting Started